English

 Bachelor of Arts (BA)

-- British literature (Medieval period through 20th century)
+- British literature, from the medieval period through the 20th century

 - Canadian literature